Torlyers/Torlyers.github.io/_includes/posts/2018-10-01-write-up-06/en.md

 Press `Num1` and `Num2` to switch the mesh of the gameobject on the left.

 ## Summary
 Campared with hard-coded vertices data, we prefer save data in files in specific format.
-This time we use lua script to save vertices and indices, and we want to make it human-readable.
+This time we use lua script to save vertices and indices, and we want to make it human-readable so that we can modify and debug easily.
+What I'm thinking is that do we often need to look up in the data file directly.

 ## Requirements
 [Assignment Requirement](/assets/Requirement_06.pdf)